Ten babies arrive on Christmas day at 37 Military Hospital

 Six out of the eight deliveries were through Spontaneous Vagina Delivery (SVD) while two were through Cesarian Section (CS).

-The mothers recieved their babies with so much joy, saying, this was their best Christmas gift.
+The mothers received their babies with so much joy, saying, this was their best Christmas gift.

-Twenty-eight-year-old Liticia Akese was the first mother to welcome her babies "a set of twins" into the world at exactly 00:03 on Christmas Day at the 37 Military Hospital through SVD.
+Twenty-eight-year-old Leticia Akese was the first mother to welcome her babies "a set of twins" into the world at exactly 00:03 on Christmas Day at the 37 Military Hospital through SVD.

 She delivered healthy baby girls, and each of them weighed 3.3 kilograms (kg) at birth.